CLINDA-AAU/ccostr/README.md

 </p>

-The BT estimator *Bang and Tsiatis (2000)*, weights the cost for the complete case with the probability of censoring at the event time.
+The BT estimator *(Bang and Tsiatis, 2000)*, weights the cost for the complete case with the probability of censoring at the event time.

 <p align="center">